-According to the resulting structure of the neural network, the values for $M_t$ , $F_a$ and $v_a$ have been determined for discrete values of $E_s$ and A.

-According to these values the dependencies between the mentioned parameters have been mapped out, as in figs. 10, 11, 12, 13, 14, 15.
+According to the resulting structure of the neural network, the values for M_t , F_a and v_a have been determined for discrete values of E_s and A. According to these values the dependencies between the mentioned parameters have been mapped out, (Fig. 12).

-In the mentioned diagrams, the hauling force $F_a$ has been considered as an independent parameter.
+In the mentioned diagram, the hauling force F_a has been considered as an independent parameter.
 It could be possible to embed such a processing unit in the control loop of a shearer loader, in order to adaptively optimize the feed rate and/or the energy consumption.